vanHeemstraSystems/bohr/300/100/100/100/README.md

-# 100 - Example of using a template
+# 100 - Example of using a public template

 Create a dummy repository in GitHub to host the new to be created project.
 We name it ```bohr-test``` at https://github.com/agility-game/bohr-test.git.